1.75 GPM VS 2.5 GPM Shower Head

 In terms of shower feeling and efficiency, the 2.5 GPS shower head is better.
 Very effective for deep rinsing.
 You can quickly wash off shampoo and conditioner from your head and soap from your body.
 This will save you time.
 In addition, the 2.5 GPS shower has a better massage feeling due to the higher water pressure.
 But you won't get as much sensitivity with a 1.75 GPS shower head.
 Aside from that, using 2.5 GPS shower heads means you’ve better reach than 1.75 GPS shower heads.
 2.5 GPS shower heads have higher water pressure than 1.75 GPS shower heads, so they have more coverage than other options.
 For example, people with disabilities need better coverage to reach the bench behind the shower.

 The difference between a 1.75 vs. 2.5 GPM shower head when used within 60 seconds is not easy to see.
 But the amount of water consumed in 15 minutes is considerable.
-For example, you’ve for family members.
-And each of them baths for 15 minutes.
-So, each day your family will consume 78.75 gallons if you use a 1.75 GPM shower head or 112.5 gallons.
+For example, If your family has 3 members, and each of them baths for 15 minutes.
+So, each day your family will consume 78.75 gallons (If your family use a 1.75 GPM shower head) or 112.5 gallons (If your family use a 2.5 GPM shower head).
 The monthly water consumption for an only bath will be 2362.5 gallons and 3375 gallons, respectively.
 The difference is 1012.5 gallons per month.

 2.5 GPM shower heads are not available in all US states.
 There are some restrictions.
 For example, in California, water use cannot exceed 1.80 gallons per minute.
 In this case, you have no choice but to use a 1.75 GPM shower head.
 Also, in New York, the maximum water usage is 2 gallons per minute.